The exotic fruits of Southeast Asia are quite possibly going to be the biggest thing I miss about this part of the globe.

 Custard Apple (AKA Sweetsop, atis, or sugar apple)

-I really do like the taste of this fruit but I happened to always have an allergic reaction to it?
-I have a weird immune system but putting that aside, this fruit really does taste like vanilla or custard with a very unique sort of creamy texture.
+I really do like the taste and texture of this fruit but I happened to always have an allergic reaction to it?
+I have a weird immune system but putting that aside, this fruit really does taste like vanilla custard with a very unique sort of creamy texture.
 Rightfully named custard apple.

 Starfruit + Dragonfruit + Guava = The Best Smoothie Ever.
 Just putting that out there.
 That was always my go to in Bali (which by the way, has the best and cheapest smoothies in Southeast Asia).